ietf-wg-cellar/matroska-specification/block_additional_mappings_intro.md

 ```

 Block Additional Mappings detail how additional data **MAY** be stored in the `BlockMore Element`
-with a `BlockAdditionMapping Element` within the `Track Element` which identifies the `BlockAdditional` content.
+with a `BlockAdditionMapping Element`, within the `Track Element`, which identifies the `BlockAdditional` content.
 Block Additional Mappings define the `BlockAddIDType` value reserved to identify that
 type of data as well as providing an optional label stored within the `BlockAddIDName Element`.
 When the Block Additional Mapping is dependent on additional contextual information,